CRenauro/GenerateREADME/README.md

  Quickly creates a professional README.

  ## TABLE OF CONTENTS
- Installation

  ## INSTALLATION
- using the command line type node index.js
+ Using the command line, type node index.js

  ## USAGE
  use it to quickly make a README file